-The following are NOT considered to qualify as income for program-related purposes: Capital gains, any assets drawn down as withdrawals from a bank, money from the sale of a property, house or car, one-time payments from a welfare agency to a family or person who is in temporary financial difficulty, tax refunds, gifts, loans or lump-sum inheritances, college scholarships, one-time insurance payments, or compensation for injury, non-cash benefits, such as the employer-paid or union-paid portion of health insurance, employee fringe benefits, food or housing received in lieu of wages, the value of food and fuel produced and consumed on farms, the imputed value of rent from owneroccupied nonfarm or farm housing, depreciation for farm or business assets, negative income (also known as tax loss or negative taxable income), federal noncash benefit programs as Medicare, Medicaid, food stamps, school lunches and housing assistance, combat zone pay to the military, reverse mortgages, payment for care of foster children.
-Earned income or unemployment compensation for minors under the age of 18 (or fulltime high school students) is not considered when determining the income eligibility of a household unit.
-Children's unearned income (i.e., Social Security) is excluded in determining household eligibility unless the child is the primary beneficiary of the income (i.e., survivor's benefits from a deceased parent would not be counted).
-In addition, child support payments, whether received by the payee or paid by the payor, are not considered sources of income to be added to the payee income (see Income Exclusions) or deducted from the payor income for the purposes of determining applicant eligibility.
+The following are NOT considered to qualify as income for program-related purposes: Capital gains, any assets drawn down as withdrawals from a bank, money from the sale of a property, house or car, one-time payments from a welfare agency to a family or person who is in temporary financial difficulty, tax refunds, gifts, loans or lump-sum inheritances, college scholarships, one-time insurance payments, or compensation for injury, non-cash benefits, such as the employer-paid or union-paid portion of health insurance, employee fringe benefits, food or housing received in lieu of wages, the value of food and fuel produced and consumed on farms, the imputed value of rent from owner-occupied nonfarm or farm housing, depreciation for farm or business assets, negative income (also known as tax loss or negative taxable income), federal noncash benefit programs as Medicare, Medicaid, food stamps, school lunches and housing assistance, combat zone pay to the military, reverse mortgages, payment for care of foster children.
+Earned income or unemployment compensation for minors under the age of 18 (or full-time high school students) is not considered when determining the income eligibility of a household unit.